JohnCoene/javascript-for-r/_book/1-01-intro-introduction.md

 <p class="caption">(\#fig:plotly-basic-example)Basic htmlwidget example</p>
 </div>

 Finally, JavaScript can work together with R to improve how we communicate insights.
 One of the many ways in which Shiny stands out is that it lets one create web applications solely from R code with no knowledge of HTML, CSS, or JavaScript, but that does not mean they can't extend Shiny quite the contrary.
-The [waiter package](http://waiter.john-coene.com/) [@R-waiter] integrates a variety of JavaScript libraries to display loading screens in Shiny applications.
+The [waiter package](http://waiter.john-coene.com/) [@R-waiter] integrates a variety of JavaScript libraries to display loading screens in Shiny applications as in Figure \@ref(fig:intro-waiter).

 ```r
 library(shiny)